piglinpotatoes/Potatodl/README.md

 This version is designed for the .NET framework.

 Move the "help.rtf" file into your build folder if you want the help menu to work.
-If you have any trouble building or using the application please make an Issue or Pull request.
+If you have any trouble building or using Potatodownload please make an Issue or Pull request.